 DO YOU NEED TO PREHEAT A TRADITIONAL SAUNA?

 Yes, you need to preheat a traditional sauna.
 Depending on the size of the sauna and the power rating of the heater it will take between 30-45 minutes to fully heat up.
 This is the length of time it takes the heater to heat the sauna rocks, which in turn heat the air inside the sauna.
 You will need to factor this pre-heating time into your sauna routine.

 WHAT IS A TRADITIONAL SAUNA?

 The modern concept of a traditional sauna is based largely on Finnish sauna.
 A traditional sauna is a small wooden cabin that contains a bench and either an electrical heater or a wood-burning stove.
-The heater is used to heat sauna rocks – which in turn heat the air inside the cabin.
-For more check out our full guide – What is a Traditional Sauna?
+The heater is used to heat sauna rocks – which in turn heats the air inside the cabin.
+For more check out our in-depth guide – What is a Traditional Sauna?

 WHAT ABOUT INFRARED SAUNAS AND STEAM ROOMS?

 Traditional sauna is not the only type of popular sauna on the market.
 There are also infrared saunas and steam rooms.
 Infrared saunas use infrared light energy to heat the body directly without heating the air inside the sauna.
 They run at much lower temperatures than traditional saunas.